 This is the toughest hike my 11-year-old had ever done.
 It’s difficult – even for adults.
 But I think a difficult hike makes the view and reward of making it to the top that much better!
 There was a fair amount of complaining about this hike by my hiking partner when it got tough, but once we reached the top he exclaimed that it was worth all the work to get there.
 He also suggested next time we go all the way to Half Dome!
 I’m all for it.
 This is one of my favorite hikes ever and I would love to come back again with my teens.
 My son & I both rated this hike 10/10.

 We came prepared with a lot of clothing choices as it was spring so the weather was unpredictable.
 It was unseasonably warm during the days, but the nights & mornings were still quite cool.

 - Snacks!
 We brought lots of snacks & lunch (granola bars, trail mix, sandwiches, fruit)

 - Backpack & Water Bladder – Mike & I almost always carry our Camelbaks and when we go on long hikes we make the kids carry them too.
-I recommend at least 1.5 liter bladder for kids and 2 liters for adults.
+I recommend at least 1.5 liter bladder for kids like this one and 2 liters for adults like this one.

 - Essentials: First Aid kit, Compass, Map (paper or an app like Alltrails), Flashlight/Headlamps